 What you will notice is that most of the Punta Cana hotels offer an all inclusive experience.
 The hotels are massive and you are likely to spend most of your day there, so make sure you choose wisely.

-During our first visit to Punta Cana, we chose a hotel called Catalonia Punta Cana Golf & Casino Resort for our honeymoon.
+During our first visit to Punta Cana, we chose a hotel called Catalonia Bavaro Beach Golf And Casino Resort for our honeymoon.
 We were really impressed by the attention we got from the hotel staff and their hospitality.
 We were given Honeymooner t-shirts and a special breakfast at the hotel.